christian-hilbe/christian-hilbe.github.io/_pages/publications.md

 ---

+- LaPorte P, Hilbe C, Glynatsi N, Nowak MA.
+*Payoff equivalence and complete strategy spaces of direct reciprocity.*
+**Proceedings of the National Academy of Sciences**, in press.

 - Balabanova N, Duong H, Hilbe C.
 *Adaptive dynamics of direct reciprocity with N rounds of memory.*
 **arXiv**, 2411.09535